rht-labs/tech-exercise/docs/slides/content/metrics-based-process-mapping.md

 * Frequency of deployments (more frequent is better)
 * Lead time for new features from ideation through delivery (shorter is better)
-* Frequency of change failures (fewer changes are better)
+* Frequency of change failures (fewer failures are better)
 * Mean-time-to-repair, or MTTR (shorter recovery times are better)